emilyc8685/sep10-freedom-project/blog/entry02.md

   * It can be helpful for students, teachers, and parents:
     * Teachers and parents can get report cards and progress reports.
     * Students can be more engaged and motivated in learning.

+Some hardware technologies related to education that I found is:
+## How I found it

 [Previous](entry01.md) | [Next](entry03.md)